 Flights to José Marti International Airport are available via Aerocaribbean, Aeroflot, Aeromexico, Air Canada, Air Europa, Air France, American Airlines, Cayman Airways, Condor, Copa Airlines, Delta, Iberia, JetBlue, KLM, Sunwing, United and Virgin Atlantic.

-Wifi is available in Terminal 3 for a fee.
+Internet services are available in Terminal 3 for a fee.

 Several VIP lounges in Terminal 3 offer phone, fax and copying services.